Sounders’ defense foiled again in 3-0 loss at Real Salt Lake

 The team spent the past two weeks of training focusing on tightening up its protection of the net and working on ways to not give up goals.
 But the work hasn’t transferred to matches.

 Real Salt Lake is the latest team to capitalize, defeating Seattle 3-0 at Rio Tinto Stadium in Sandy, Utah, on Wednesday.
-The Sounders have conceded three goals in each of their past three games and dropped to fourth in the Western Conference with the loss.
+The Sounders have conceded three goals in each of their past three games and dropped to fifth in the Western Conference with the loss.

+“I didn’t think we deserved to lose the game by that many goals,” said Sounders midfielder Cristian Roldan via audio provided by MLS.
+“But, in the end, you lose a game 1-0, 3-0, it’s the same thing.
+You’ve got to move forward.”

 Sounders defender Jordy Delem played a role in RSL’s opening goal.
 His flubbed pass was picked up by Aaron Herrera, who found Sam Johnson on the counterattack.
-Johnson sent a fiery, left-footed shot at the goal for a score in the 25th minute.
+Johnson sent a fiery, left-footed shot at the goal that deflected off Delem for a score in the 25th minute.

 In the second half, RSL midfielder Albert Rusnak was able to create a score just outside the penalty box with a low, booming kick that settled into the goal just beyond keeper Stefan Frei’s reach.

-Midfielder Corey Baird had the third in the 87th minute.
+Midfielder Corey Baird finished off the scoring in the 87th minute by chasing down a service from midfielder Damir Kreilach.

+Seattle created some good chances at the end of the first half and early in the second but didn’t have a single shot on target in the match.

 RSL is 9-2-1 at home this season.